dwright37/dwright37.github.io/_pages/about.md

 - (25/06/2023) I was awarded a two year postdoc fellowship from the [Danish Data Science Academy](https://ddsa.dk/) to work on NLP for science communication!

-- (01/02/2023) Started a postdoc at University of Copenhagen on sustainable machine learning
+- (01/02/2023) Started a postdoc at University of Copenhagen in the [Saints Lab](https://github.com/saintslab) working on sustainable machine learning

 - (06/10/2022) "Modeling Information Change in Science Communication with Semantically Matched Paraphrases" is accepted to EMNLP 2022!